DISSERTATION APPLICATION INSTRUCTIONS Deadlines

 Transcripts and GPAs

 - Baccalaureate degree transcript(s) showing all undergraduate coursework completed, grades, and baccalaureate degree award date as well as GPA.
+(Note: If any institution does not calculate a GPA or the applicant prefers not to enter it, it is not required.)

 - Transcripts issued in a language other than English must be accompanied by a certified translation into English and must include a description of the institution’s grading system.